 Tequeños are known in all Latin America.
-In Peru they are very popular as starter, light lunch or small snack in the evening at a bar accompanying a Pisco or beer.
+In Peru, they are very popular as starter, light lunch or small snack in the evening at a bar accompanying a Pisco or beer.
 You find them on every menu in restaurants and no party goes without them.
-Traditionally only made with a Won Ton wrap like dough filled with white cheese and served with Peruvian Guacamole, in Lima you find numerous variations.
-Try the ham and cheese, the lomo saltado or aji de gallina filling.
-Yummy!

-Tequeños are simple and quickly prepared; no mess in the kitchen, no "surprises" while cooking, just trouble-free and tasty Peruvian food.
-While the white cheese filling is the traditional one, you can use other cheeses, add a flavorful ham or fill them with left-over lomo saltado or aji de gallina.
-And the best, you can prepare them in advance and leave them in the fridge for a few hours or freeze them and when needing a quick lunch or friends unexpectedly showing up, just quickly fry them.
+While the white cheese filling is the traditional one, you can use other cheeses (best opt for high-temp cheese that won't melt that easily and leak out before your tequeños are cross on the outside), add a flavorful ham or fill them with some Lomo Saltado or Aji de gallina or whatever other leftovers.
+And the best, you can prepare Tequeños in advance and leave them in the fridge for a few hours or freeze them and when friends unexpectedly show up or the "little hunger" strikes, just quickly fry them.

 LimaEasy's Recipe for traditional Tequeños with Salsa de Palta

 - 1 pack Wonton dough sheets

 - 300-400 g white cheese (queso fresco, feta, farmers cheese)

 - Salsa de Palta